LogtalkDotOrg/logtalk3/library/grammars/NOTES.md

 The library uses (when necessary) parametric objects where the single parameter can be either `chars` or `codes`.
 The parameter must be bound when using the DCGs.
-For example, when using implicit message sending:
+For example, when using implicit message-sending:

 	:- uses(blank_grammars(chars), [
 		white_spaces//0, new_lines//0